chapel-lang/chapel/doc/rst/language/spec/modules.rst

 the same name in the scope with the import will still take precedence.
-If module A imports module B, and module B contains a public import of module C, then C will be visible to A as though it was a submodule of B.  This means that A could contain references like ``B.C.cSymbol`` if cSymbol was a symbol defined in C, regardless of if C was actually a submodule of B.  Similarly, if module B contains a public import of some public symbols defined in module C, then those symbols will be visible to A as though they were defined in module B, unless they are shadowed by symbols of the same name in B.  This means that A could contain references like ``B.cSymbol`` and it would reference C's cSymbol.
+If module A imports module B, and module B contains a public import of module C, then C will be visible to A as though it was a submodule of B.  This means that A could contain mentions like ``B.C.cSymbol`` if cSymbol was a symbol defined in C, regardless of if C was actually a submodule of B.  Similarly, if module B contains a public import of some public symbols defined in module C, then those symbols will be visible to A as though they were defined in module B, unless they are shadowed by symbols of the same name in B.  This means that A could contain mentions like ``B.cSymbol`` and it would access C's cSymbol.
 Conversely, if B's import of C is ``private`` then A will not be able to see C's symbols due to that ``import``.

 This notion of re-exporting extends to the case in which a scope imports symbols from multiple modules.
-For example, if a module A imports a module B, and module B contains a public import of modules C1, C2, and C3, then all three of those modules will be referenceable by A as though they were submodules of B.
+For example, if a module A imports a module B, and module B contains a public import of modules C1, C2, and C3, then all three of those modules will be accessable by A as though they were submodules of B.
-Similarly, if module B instead publicly imports specific symbols from C1, C2, and C3, A will be able to reference those symbols as though they were defined directly in B.  However, an error is signaled if symbols with the same name are imported from these modules.
+Similarly, if module B instead publicly imports specific symbols from C1, C2, and C3, A will be able to access those symbols as though they were defined directly in B.  However, an error is signaled if symbols with the same name are imported from these modules.